 Does This Uterus Make Me Look Fat?

 So as I was getting all worked up about this, my client informed me that she already wrote a blog post about this very issue!
 And it’s even better than what I could have written myself.
 Gratefully, she has allowed me to share it with you.
-I am sharing part of it, but if you’d like to read it in its fabulous entirety, check it out here.
-Plus she has other helpful musings on how to be media savvy in our often toxic culture.
+I am sharing part of it.
 Enjoy.

 Thanks to photoshop, it’s very easy for women to forget what a “real” woman’s body looks like.
 My mother used to refer to it as her Kangaroo Pouch.
 The endless messaging of “targeting those hard to reach lower abdominals” in our core workouts, combined with the airbrushing out of any softness in a woman’s lower belly has completely eradicated an all important fact from our minds – Women.
 Have.
 A. Uterus.